VPN Killswitch for Kali Linux — 7 Easy Steps 🔒

 Step 5 — DNS leak guard (strict, but simple) 🌐🔍

 “A VPN without a leak policy is a false sense of security.
-Always test DNS, IPv6, and WebRTC after setup.”
+Always test DNS, IPv6, and browser leaks after setup.”

 Step 6 — One-click dock buttons 🖱️✨